stevenschmatz/deep-rl-book/README.md

 * Delayed credit assignment
 * Temporal correlations

 Deep learning brings powerful function approximation and hierarchical understanding to the state spaces encountered in reinforcement learning problems.
-In the past five years, huge progress has been made in bringing the best of both worlds together.
+In the past five years, huge progress has been made in bringing the best of both worlds together. **It is, arguably, the closest humanity has got to achieving general AI.**

 The purpose of this book is to provide a guide to new researchers and practitioners interested in using deep architectures in reinforcement learning problems.